Christopher Reich

-Christopher Reich is a Swiss American author.
+Christopher Reich (born November 12, 1961) is an American writer.

-Christopher Reich was born in Tokyo on November 12, 1961, son to Willy Wolfgang Reich and Mildred Reich.
+He was born in Tokyo.
 His family moved to the United States in 1965.
 He graduated undergrad from Georgetown University and went on to study business at the University of Texas.
 He lived and worked in Switzerland as an investment banker before moving to Austin, Texas to author his first novel.
 Titled Numbered Account, it went on to sell over 1 million copies.
-He has since authored 12 more novels, many of which have appeared on the NYT Bestseller list.
-He is a father to two daughters, Noëlle and Katja Reich, and currently resides in Southern California.
+He has since authored 12 more novels, many of which have appeared on the New York Times Bestseller list.
+He is a father to two daughters, Katja and Noelle Reich, and currently resides in Southern California.